Simon Cowell Shows Off New Look After 20-Pound Weight Loss On ‘AGT’ Red Carpet

 “My first thought was ‘what about the alcohol?'” he then added.
 “The doctor said, ‘maybe not quite as much as you had before’ and I’ve stuck to it and it’s easy.”

-Simon also revealed to Extra the food he’s really missing eating, admitting that he’s found it “really, really hard” to stay away from pizza and doesn’t even allow himself a cheat day on his new diet plan.
+Simon also revealed to Extra the food he’s really missing, admitting that he’s found it “really, really hard” to stay away from pizza and doesn’t even allow himself a cheat day on his new diet plan.

 In the new photos from America’s Got Talent‘s latest round of live shows this week, the star now appears to have lost even more weight since he spoke to the outlet earlier this year.

-Many fans have been noticing Cowell’s slender new figure over the past few weeks, with many taking to social media to praise the TV personality for getting serious about his health and dropping the pounds.
+Fans have been noticing Cowell’s slender new figure over the past few weeks, with many taking to social media to praise the TV personality for getting serious about his health and dropping the pounds.

 #SimonCowell @SimonCowell @NBCNews @NBCUniversal …Simon looks AMAZING since he lost all that weight!
 FANTASTIC Simon, well-done! ???? @AGT #InstaGram #FaceBook #YouTube #Google @ENews #InsideEdition @InsideEdition